ErpNetDocs/tech/modules/crm/pricing/discount-management/concepts.md

 The discount amounts are calculated as separate components of the total line discount.

-Each component amount is calculated from its corresponding discount percent and the applicable sales order line base amount (`Quantity × Unit Price` or the remaining amount after standard line discounts).
+Each component amount is calculated by applying the corresponding discount percent to the applicable sales order line base amount.
+Depending on the discount source, the base amount is either the original line amount (`Quantity × Unit Price`) or the remaining amount after the standard line discounts have been applied.

 Each component is rounded to two decimal places before the final reconciliation step.

 **Line discount levels**

 The three line discount levels are calculated in cascade from their corresponding line discount percentages:

-- **Level 1 Discount Amount** is calculated from **Level 1 Discount Percent** on the original line amount;
+- **Level 1 Discount Amount** is calculated by applying **Level 1 Discount Percent** to the original line amount;
-- **Level 2 Discount Amount** is calculated from **Level 2 Discount Percent** on the remaining amount after level 1;
+- **Level 2 Discount Amount** is calculated by applying **Level 2 Discount Percent** to the remaining amount after level 1;
-- **Level 3 Discount Amount** is calculated from **Level 3 Discount Percent** on the remaining amount after levels 1 and 2.
+- **Level 3 Discount Amount** is calculated by applying **Level 3 Discount Percent** to the remaining amount after levels 1 and 2.

 **Bonus programs**

-Bonus programs contribute a separate discount amount, calculated from **Bonus Line Discount Percent** of the applied bonus program.
+Bonus programs contribute a separate discount amount.

+The amount is calculated by applying the **Bonus Line Discount Percent** from the applied bonus program to the applicable line amount.

 Its calculation depends on **Bonus Action**: